 How many chargers are there?

-There are 11,000 publically accessible chargepoints across the UK.
-Britain has the best rapid charger network in Europe, and 96% of motorway services have a rapid charger which can charge your car to 80% in just 30 minutes.
+There are over 11,000 publicly accessible chargepoints across the UK.
+Britain has the best rapid charging network in Europe, including 96% of motorway services, which could recharge your car to up to 80% in just 30 minutes.
+You can explore the public charging network here.

 Where can you charge?